 Will you have to provide the information we request?

-During an investigation the Ombudsman has the power of the High Court to require any person to provide documents relevant to the investigation or attend as a witness.
+During an investigation we have the power of the High Court to require any person to provide documents relevant to the investigation or attend as a witness.

 Why do we sometimes invite you to settle the complaint?